 Handy do-it-all supplies that will help you fix most issues on the trail.

-Gear tip: Wrap a little duct tape around the bottom of your mini pump for easy access without extra bulk, and store spare zip ties inside of your pump, if it has a space for them.
+Gear tip: Wrap a little duct tape around the bottom of your mini pump for easy access without extra bulk, and store spare zip ties inside your pump if it has space for them.
 Alternatively, stash zip ties inside your handlebars secured together with a rubber band to prevent rattling while you ride.

 1. Start with the six essentials above